 If you live in the UK, and you’re a movie buff, then at some point in your life you will have watched the BBC’s flagship review show, ‘Film’.
-The series – that was for years fronted by British movie critic, Barry Norman – was a staple of the schedules, providing film fans with all the latest reviews and news.
+The series – that was fronted by British movie critic, Barry Norman for decades – was a staple of the schedules, providing film fans with all the latest reviews and news.

 But if you’ve not caught an episode in quite some time, it’s not because you’ve been busy, it’s because the BBC’s ‘Film’ is no longer on the air.
 It last cropped up in the schedules in 2018, then left TV screens forever.